-Looking for a quick, healthy snack made with real food ingredients?
-Here are 12 kid-friendly energy ball recipes made without protein powder.
+These energy balls for kids are a quick, healthy snack option made with real food ingredients.
+Here are 15 kid-friendly energy ball recipes made without protein powder.

 Let’s talk about snacks for a minute, shall we?
-More specifically, snacks for Squish.
-Because lord knows he eats a lot of them.
-In fact, he pretty much eats every 2 hours all day long.
-We’ve tried giving him bigger meals and it just doesn’t work well for us.
-So for now, we’re sticking with three main meals and 3-4 snacks during the day.
+More specifically, snacks for kids.
+Because lord knows my kids eat a lot of them- pretty much every 2 hours all day long, am I right?!

-These aren’t giant snacks by any means, but they do occur multiple times per day, so I do my best to make sure they’re minimally processed, made with real food ingredients, and full of nutrients.
-Some of his favorites include:
+These aren’t giant snacks by any means, but they do occur multiple times per day, so I do my best to make sure they’re healthy and full of nutrients.
+Some of our favorites include:

 - Avocado or peanut butter toast